 The American Rescue Plan Act (ARPA), also known as the COVID-19 Stimulus Package, is a $1.9 trillion economic stimulus package signed into law in March 2021.
 The program is intended to address the economic and health impacts of the COVID-19 pandemic.
 The American Rescue Plan Act allocates $350 billion to eligible state, local, territorial, and tribal governments.

 Through ARPA, the City of Jurupa Valley has been allocated $28 million in two equal installments.
-The first $14 million was received in November 2021 and the final installment is anticipated in November 2022.
+The first $14 million was received in November 2021 and the second payment was received in November 2022.

 ARPA Spending Plan

 On August 18, 2022, the Jurupa Valley City Council approved a spending plan for the City’s $28 million allocation from the American Rescue Plan Act (ARPA).

 Funding will be distributed among six key categories: